Alkasavarn02/URL_Shortener/README.md

 # Project1
-Project1 came with code which allows software to convert long_url to short_url
+Project1 came with code which allows users to convert long_url ink to short_url link